Wecasa Terms and Conditions

 15. Autonomy and Independence

-As an independent business partner, the Partner is free to choose their workdays and rest days, as well as use the material of their choice for the provision of At-home Services.
+They are free to use the materials of their choice for the provision of At-home Services.

 16. Third Party Bookings